-Given the value of progress information, student progress measures are calculated and reported for STAAR.
-Several types of progress measures can be used, and each was considered for use with STAAR.
+Given the value of progress information, student progress measures are calculated and reported for STAAR and STAAR Alternate 2.
+Several types of progress measures were considered for use with STAAR and STAAR Alternate 2, including student growth models based on Regression, Student Growth Percentile, Growth to Proficiency, Value/Transition Tables, and Gain Scores.